-STORAGE AND WINTERIZING
+STORAGE

 When storing your motorhome for a short or long period, use the same precautions as you would in your own home in regard to perishables, ventilation and rain protection.
-In addition, for prolonged storage periods flush out all the drain lines and the holding tanks.
+In addition, for a prolonged storage period, flush out all the drain lines and the holding tanks.
 Also, drain the entire water system, including the water heater and the water storage tank.
 Instructions for draining the water system are explained in the following paragraphs on winterizing.